godspeedsystems/gs-documentation/docs/microservices-framework/event-sources/create-custom-event-source.md

 For eg: Kafka can be used both datasource as well as eventsource.
 When we are publishing message to kafka, it can work as a datasouce .But when we are listening to events on kafka, then it is event source also, then the same client can serve as both.

 <details>
-  <summary>Let's use kafka as an example of an eventsource as datasource:</summary>
+  <summary>Let's use kafka as an example of a datasource as an eventsource:</summary>

 #### Project structure